ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-flags-csv.md

 # CSV ingest flags reference
 {: .no_toc}

-Once your CSV file(s) are constructed, they can be ingested by FeatureBase using the `molecula-consumer-csv` ingester.
+Once your CSV file(s) are constructed, they can be ingested by FeatureBase using the `./molecula-consumer-csv` ingester.

 {% include page-toc.md %}